harrisonpim/pyspark-refresher/README.md

 # PySpark refresher

 It's been a while since I've used PySpark.
 In this repo I'm giving myself a quick refresher on the basics.
-I'm setting up an environment with docker, and running the code through jupyter.
+I'm setting up a spark cluster with docker, and running code against it through a jupyterlab container.
+Every bit of this setup should be completely reproducible.

-I'll be working through a lot of the examples/functionality from the [PySpark docs](https://spark.apache.org/docs/latest/api/python/index.html).
+I'll be working through a lot of the examples/functionality from the [docs](https://spark.apache.org/docs/latest/api/python/index.html), exploring some standard datasets, and finally building a simple ML pipeline.
 The code itself lives in the [jupyter/notebooks](./jupyter/notebooks) directory.

 ## Running this yourself